rust-lang/rfcs/text/0000-async-stream.md

 This is a "conversion" trait such that anything which implements `Stream` can also implement `Lending Stream`.

-This trait captures the case we re-use internal buffers.
+This trait captures the case where we re-use internal buffers.
 This would be less flexible for consumers, but potentially more efficient.
 Types could implement the `LendingStream` where they need to re-use an internal buffer and `Stream` if they do not.
 There is room for both.